 - Invoking realistic optimism.
 Realistic optimism recognizes imperfections but projects a positive attitude toward the objective.
 Don’t focus on what is wrong or the stakeholder complaints otherwise you appear to be defensive or critical.
 A better strategy is to acknowledge their comments and redirect the conversation to the positive aspects of the application.

-Psychologists estimate that it takes three positive emotions to offset one negative one, so understand combating negativity takes time.
+Psychologists estimate that it takes three positive emotions to offset one negative one, so understand that combating negativity takes time.

 Never Agree or Disagree